 As the CDC reports, the overuse of antibiotics on both humans and farm animals is the "most important factor leading to antibiotic resistance around the world."
 CDC writes:

-said Dr. Steve Solomon, the director of the CDC’s Office of Antimicrobial Resistance.
+“This is scary stuff, and we want people to know about it,” said Dr. Steve Solomon, the director of the CDC’s Office of Antimicrobial Resistance.

 "The link between sub-therapeutic use in food animals and antibiotic-resistance in humans is clear, and we must follow through on the Center’s recommendations to stop the misuse of antibiotics in farm animals," Wenonah Hauter, executive director of Food & Water Watch, stated Monday following the release of the report.